jundalisay/superb/content/en/research/euclid/elements/book-10/part-13.md

 And, componendo, twice the rectangle AB, BC together with the squares on AB, BC, that is, the square on AC [II.
 4 ], is incommensurable with the sum of the squares on AB, BC.
 [X. 16 ]

 But the sum of the squares on AB, BC is rational;

-therefore the square on AC is irrational, so that AC is also irrational.
+Therefore, the square on AC is irrational, so that AC is also irrational.
 [X. Def.
 4 ]

 And let it be called binomial.